 New innovative emerging methodologies will be introduced (e.g., autoethnography, digital history, archival critique).
 Students can mobilize this learning to work later as cultural anthropologists, ethnic studies scholars, community officials, educational administrators, legal experts, cultural sociologists, political theorists, and public surveyists.

-The purpose of this course is to help participants develop a conceptual understanding of statistics and how statistical procedures are used in research.
+The purpose of this course is to help participants develop a conceptual understanding of statistics and how statistical procedures are used in computational research.
+They will use this core methodology to develop a research project that draws on national surveys and other sources of information.
 The focus of our attention will be on the types of statistics commonly found in social science research.
-In this regards, we will treat the following statistical methods: exploratory and descriptive statistics, the chi-square statistic, correlation and regression, as well as multiple correlation and regression.
+In this regard, we will treat the following statistical methods: exploratory and descriptive statistics, the chi-square statistic, correlation and regression, as well as multiple correlation and regression.

 In our work in these areas, we will often be using real data sets to show the value of statistics for analyzing information.
 Our data sets will be personalized and tailored to student interests.
 The analysis of data will require both hand and computer calculations.
 Regarding the computer we will focus on the use of the Statistical Package for the Social Sciences (SPSS) program.
 Students who choose this as their primary methodology gain experience in a rigorous research approach commonly employed by data scientists, public health experts, economists, business administration, political scientists, cognitive scientists, sociologists, and language scientists.